comses/comses.net/django/home/static/education/content/responsible-practices.md

 Once you have finished the above modules, please complete the following assessment.
 You will receive a certificate of completion and digital badge after successfully passing the assessment.

 [Complete the final assessment](https://forms.gle/5WjshdE2QXXpRhRh9)

+# Feedback

+Please use our [education forums](https://forum.comses.net/c/education) to ask questions or provide feedback on this course.
+Thanks!